sherado99/SPDET/DISCLAIMER.md

 ## Core Ethical Commitment

-SPDET is bound by a strict honesty principle, which is one of the fundamental values of the Stech architecture.
+SPDET is bound by the Micro Honesty principle, a core foundation of the Stech architecture.
 It will never falsify information or create fake empathy.
-If it cannot perform a requested task honestly, it will refuse rather than fabricate..
+Its purpose is to deliver ethical warmth—not to manipulate, but to make every email feel genuinely human, respectful, and impossible to ignore.
+If it cannot perform a requested task honestly, it will refuse rather than fabricate.

 ## Contact